Immigration policy contributing to European security

 Posted on January 8th, 2017

-Peace in Africa might be seen as a solution to racism in Europe - the argument goes that racism is a reaction to, but not created by, immigration.
+Peace in Africa might be a solution to racism in Europe - the argument goes that racism is a reaction to, but not created by, immigration.
 And yet immigration comes from African and Middle Eastern countries in difficulty.
 It follows then that racists are heartless people who care not to help their fellow humans.

 How then can we limit immigration and be humanitarian - immigration is not exclusively an issue for the right or the far right.
 And perhaps it is possible to understand Brexiteers desire to control immigration even if leaving the EU is a high price to pay.
-Europe should have a clear policy on immigration, with closed and controlled external borders to account for the concerns of the right, but also as a logical protectionism that will consolidate a European identity.
-The danger is not to fall into a European nationalistic extremism.
+Europe should have a clear policy on immigration, with closed and controlled external borders to account for the concerns of the right, but also as protectionism that will consolidate a European identity.
+The danger is not to fall into European nationalistic extremism.

-Europe has to work hard to remold its identity, it is a great shame that it will be doing so without Britain.
+Europe has to work hard to remold its identity.
+It is a great shame that it will be doing so without Britain.
 France and Germany are good leaders but they always benefited from the balance of the level-headed Brits.
-It is a great shame that Britain has chosen to abandon the European project, but what does Britain really think about the future development of Europe even from outside the Union?
+It is a great shame that Britain has chosen to abandon the European project, but what does Britain think about the future development of Europe even from outside the Union?
 Many Britons did not vote for Brexit and would like to remain.
 But how do we consolidate views across 27 nations?

-What is the vision for European relations with Russia which is right now on a sort of war footing, cyber-attacking the US in favour of Trump, unilateral action in Crimea, Ukraine and Syria.
+What is the vision for European relations with Russia which is right now on a sort of war footing, cyber-attacking the US in favour of Trump, unilateral action in Crimea, Ukraine and Syria?
 Russia is intent on creating a bad-boy image, but also a strong one which, to our advantage, keeps the Russian mafia under control.
 But the consequences for trade and prosperous exchange with Russia are at their lowest - especially in the face of fears of Russia seeking to intervene in European politics.